Vector6662/simple-db-hw-2021/lab5.md

 <p align="center"> <img width=500 src="merging_leaf.png"><br> <img width=500
 src="merging_internal.png"><br> <i>Figure 4: Merging pages</i> </p>

-As described in the textbook, attempting to delete a tuple from a leaf page that is less than half full should cause that page to either steal tuples from one of its siblings or merge with one of its siblings.
-If one of the page's siblings has tuples to spare, the tuples should be evenly distributed between the two pages, and the parent's entry should be updated accordingly (see Figure 3).
+As described in the textbook, attempting to delete a tuple from a leaf page that is **less than half full** should cause that page to either **steal** tuples from one of its siblings or **merge** with one of its siblings.
+1️⃣If one of the page's siblings has tuples to spare, the tuples should be **evenly(均匀的)** distributed between the two pages, and the parent's entry should be updated accordingly (see Figure 3).
-However, if the sibling is also at minimum occupancy, then the two pages should merge and the entry deleted from the parent (Figure 4).
+However, 2️⃣if the sibling is also at minimum occupancy, then the two pages should merge and the entry deleted from the parent (Figure 4).
 In turn, deleting an entry from the parent may cause the parent to become less than half full.
 In this case, the parent should steal entries from its siblings or merge with a